Type 2 Diabetes Guide

 Diabetic range: 200 mg/dl or above, two hours after you drink.

-Many people go for years without knowing that they have Type 2 diabetes.
+Many people go for years without knowing that they have type 2 diabetes.
 Testing for diabetes is the only way to know for sure.
 If your blood tests indicate that you are pre-diabetic or diabetic, your doctor will repeat the tests and/or order additional tests in order to confirm the diagnosis.

 The information on this website is based on our own research and personal experience, and is not a substitute for medical advice.
 Questions about your health and individual situation should be directed to your doctor.